OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

     ![clickk tag version](images/add-applications.png)

-1. In the Development screen, enter a version number and description of your App.
-Then click **tag Version**.
+1. In the Development screen, enter a version number and description of your App, then click **tag Version**.

     ![development screen](images/add-info-dev-screen.png)